NREL/OpenStudio-user-documentation/docs/getting_started/features.md

 - Assign and visually inspect space types assignments
 - Define thermal zones and add/remove spaces
 - Assign and see building envelope constructions

+#### FloorspceJS

+- Draw 2D building geometry (that will be extruded to 3D) using the built-in FloorspaceJS interface
+- Trace images of floor plans, or maps
+- Building envelope, shading on windows, shading from other buildings, etc.
+- Assign constructions, space types, thermal zones
+- Add daylighting sensors

+#### Sketchup Plugin

+- Draw 3D building geometry using free plugin for SketchUp
+- Building envelope, shading on windows, shading from other buildings, etc.
+- Draw detailed shapes, trace floor plans, or a combination
+- Use wizard to create standard shapes (H, L, E, Courtyard, Rectangle)
 - Add daylighting sensors

 ### Building Constructions and Materials